assay-it/blueprint-continuous-quality/README.md

-# assay.it example
+# Advanced Suite Sample

 Here is an example application to show https://assay.it in actions.
+It talks about advanced topics such as Behavior as a Code development, integration with CI\CD and depict the workflow.
+Please look into [simple suite sample](https://github.com/assay-it/sample.assay.it).

 ## Inspiration